GSA/fpki-guides/pages/FPKI Trust Infrastructure Overview.md

 In addition to the basic PKI Architecture components and artifacts noted above, there are elements that interact with / leverage a PKI including but not limited to:

-- **Relying Party** - a person or non-person entity (e.g., device, process, software application) that has received information that includes a certificate and a digital signature verifiable with reference to a public key listed in the certificate, and will rely on that information.
-By "rely" we mean use that information to make important decisions such as physical or logical access decisions.
+- **Relying Party (RP)** - an entity (e.g., person, device, process, software application, web application) that has received a PKI certificate and a digital signature verifiable with reference to a public key listed in the certificate, and will rely on that information to make decisions (e.g., whether to grant the physical or logical access request) or perform other security/confidentiality/reliability actions (e.g., verify the integrity of a digitally-signed message’s content; identify the creator of a message; establish confidential communications with the end user).
+> The Relying Party is responsible for deciding whether and how to check the validity of the certificate by checking the appropriate certificate status information.
+Not checking the status means the Relying Party accepts a risk that the certificate, and therefore the binding, may no longer be valid.
+A Relying Party may use information in the certificate (such as certificate policy identifiers) to determine the suitability of the certificate for a particular use.
+> Relying Parties are not required to have an established relationship with any Certification Authorities within the Federal PKI.
+Certification Authorities merely provide Relying Parties the tools (i.e., certificates and CRLs) needed to perform tasks such as trust path creation, certificate validation, and certificate policy mapping that the Relying Party may wish to employ in its determination.

 - **Public Key Enabled (PK-enabled) Applications** - applications that can use PKI, which simply means applications capable of understanding and making use of PKI digital certificates.

 ##2.1 Why Use PKI?